 These are simple pantry ingredients — but when they come together, they create something beautifully soft and spiced.
 Here’s what you’ll need:

-Unsalted butter (softened)½ cup (1 stick)
+Unsalted butter (softened) | ½ cup (1 stick) |

-Shredded carrots1 cup (finely grated)
+Shredded carrots | 1 cup (finely grated) |

-Raisins or chopped walnuts (optional)½ cup
+Raisins or chopped walnuts (optional) | ½ cup |

 Optional Cream Cheese Filling:

-Cream cheese (softened)4 oz
+Cream cheese (softened) | 4 oz |

 The shredded carrots bring moisture and natural sweetness, while the oats and spices give these cookies that old-fashioned, bake-sale charm.
 It’s the kind of dough that feels familiar the moment you stir it.

-How to Make Carrot Cake Cookies Recipe (Step-by-Step)
+How to Make Carrot Cake Cookies Recipe

-Step 2: Whisk the Dry Ingredients
+Step 2: Mix Your Dry Stuff

 Step 3: Cream the Butter and Sugars

-Step 4: Add the Carrots and Oats
+Step 4: Add the Good Stuff

 Step 5: Bring It All Together

-Step 6: Scoop and Bake
+Step 6: Bake Them Beautiful

-Drop spoonfuls of dough onto your baking sheet, leaving space for them to spread slightly.
-Bake for 12 to 14 minutes, until the edges are golden and the centers look just set.
-Let them cool a little on the tray before transferring to a wire rack.
+Drop generous spoonfuls of dough onto your baking sheet, leaving space for a little spreading.
+Bake for 12-14 minutes until the edges are golden but the centers still look slightly soft.
+They’ll finish cooking on the hot pan after you take them out.

-Optional Cream Cheese Filling
+Optional Cream Cheese Heaven

 Whether you serve them warm or chilled, these cookies bring comfort in every bite.

-Variations on Carrot Cake Cookies Recipe
+Variations for Carrot Cake Cookies Recipe

 Serving Ideas for Carrot Cake Cookies Recipe